Seriously, what is permaculture? What the heck is it?

 What Is Permaculture?

-Permaculture is a form of agriculture which is based on a holistic system that allows each element of the ecosystem to be truly regenerative.
+Permaculture is a form of agriculture which is based on a holistic system that allows each element of natural ecosystems to be truly regenerative.

-The term was coined from the combination of “permanent” and “agriculture” but has since been broadened to also incorporate “permanent” and “culture” – as the social aspect of permaculture is as important as the farming design and process.
+The term was coined from the combination of “permanent” and “agriculture” (and most people still think of it as permanent agriculture to be fair) but has since been broadened to also incorporate “permanent” and “culture” – as the social aspect of permaculture is as important as the farming design and process.

 Bill Mollison, the coiner of the term, has said: